neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 Let's start by examining two factors that likely exert selective pressure on this behavioral variation:
 - time available to forage (searching for and eating food)
-- probability of avoiding/escaping a predator
+- likelihood of being injured/killed by a predator

 ---
 > ⏳ 5